Crypt/EBAZ4205/petalinux/README.md

 ```

 ## rtc commands
 Havn't managed to get the clock device created automatically, something needed in the device tree I expect.
-The parts are all working though, 1) setup the clock from internet time.
-2) read system time from clock chip
+The parts are all working though.

+1) setup the clock from internet time.
 ```
 # initial setup
 # create rtc device